Correlation study of some solar activity indices in the cycles 21 - 23

-The solar radio microwave flux at wavelengths 10,7 cm $F_{10,7}$ has the long running series of observations started in 1947 in Ottawa, Canada and maintained to this day at Penticton site in British Columbia.
-This radio emission comes from high part of the chromosphere and low part of the corona. $F_{10,7}$ radio flux has two different sources: thermal bremsstrahlung (due to electrons radiating when changing direction by being deflected by other charged participles) and gyro-radiation (due to electrons radiating when changing direction by gyrating around magnetic fields lines).
-These mechanisms give rise to enhanced radiation when the temperature, density and magnetic fields are enhanced.
-So $F_{10,7}$ is a good measure of general solar activity. $F_{10,7}$ data are available at http://radbelts.gsfc.nasa.gov/RB\_model\_model\_int/Psi\_database.html.
+This radio emission comes from high part of the chromosphere and low part of the corona. $F_{10.7}$ radio flux has two different sources: thermal bremsstrahlung (due to electrons radiating when changing direction by being deflected by other charged participles - free-free radiation) and gyro-radiation (due to electrons radiating when changing direction by gyrating around magnetic fields lines).
+The (iii) a minimum level component (when SSN is equal to zero as it was at the minimum of the cycle 24 and local magnetic fields are negligible) is defined by free-free source.
+When the local magnetic fields become strong enough at the beginning of the rise phase of solar cycle and solar spots appear the gyro-radiation source of $F_{10.7}$ radio flux begins to prevail over free-free so (i) and (ii) components begin to grow strongly.

+The S-component comprises the integrated emission from all sources on solar disc.
+It contains contribution from free-free and gyroresonance processes, and perhaps some non-thermal emission (Gaizauscas \& Tapping 1998).
+The relative magnitude of these processes is also a function of observing wavelength.
+Observations of emission from active regions over the wavelength range 21-2 cm suggest that at 21 cm, free-free emission is dominant, whereas at 6 cm, the contribution from gyroresonance is larger.
+At a wavelength of 10 cm, the two processes are roughly equal in importance.
+At a wavelength of 2-3 cm, the emission is again mainly free-free, possible with a non-thermal component (Gaizauscas \& Tapping 1998).
+The spatial distributions of two thermal processes are different; the gyroresonant emission originates chiefly in the vicinity of sunspots, where the magnetic fields are strong enough, while the free-free emission is more widely-distributed over the host region complex (Tapping \& DeTracey 1990).

+The intensities of the Ca II and Mg II spectral lines are primary functions of chromospheric density and temperature, while the soft X-rays are produced in the corona.
+The high degree of correlation of the 10.7 cm flux with all these quantities suggests some dependence upon common plasma parameters and that their sources are spatially close.
+Another strong correspondence is between 10.7 cm flux and full-disc X-ray flux.
+When activity is high, they are well-correlated; however, when activity is low, the X-rays are too weak to be detected, while some 10.7 cm emission in excess of the "Quiet Sun Level" is always present (Kruger 1979).
+Our study of the connection between 10.7 cm flux and full-disc X-ray flux (Bruevich, \& Yakunina 2011) also confirm the conclusions of (Kruger 1979).

+Thus we have enhanced 10.7 cm radiation when the temperature, density and magnetic fields are enhanced.
+So $F_{10.7}$ is a good measure of general solar activity.

+The green and red coronal lines observations was regularly started from 1960 and the new solar index $F_{530}$ - the averaged intensity of coronal flux at $530.3$ nm was introduced.
+We used NASA data from several observatories and from satellite's instruments.
+These data were modified to the common uniform system and are available as archive data of (National Geophysical Data Center.
+Solar Data Service 2013).